-him a magazine order form, so you L&R: You have a legitimate concern, as we do, about the late delivery of Longbows & Recurves to subscribers.
-Every effort is May the Peace of Christ be with made to insure timeliness.
+Respectfully, John Crouse St. Louis, MO we do, about the late delivery of Longbows & Recurves to subscribers.
+Every effort is made to insure timeliness.
 We track subscriber calls about late delivery and are working within the Postal Service Regulations for a solution.
 We appreciate you bringing this matter to our attention, and thank you very much for subscribing.
-Journal Journeys in [Coudersport], Pennsylvania. ...
-[T]he I've found keeping a journal essential.
-It what to bring, proper form, and the right choice of arrows and points for target and stump shooting....
-The bits of paper and notes have [evolved into] a spiral binder.
-I have divided my notes to highlight results of the equipment and other Inotesl for personal improvement like: Found my anchor tooth.
-String fingers got lined up.
+Journal Journeys informative, but helpful.
+I hope every problem I'm having is that the last three started as little notes to remind myself of issues of Longbows & Recurves has been what to bring, proper form, and the right choice of arrows and points for target and his "Uncle" Howard were not only from one to two weeks before I receive stump shooting....
+The bits of paper and mine in the mail.
+This doesn't seem fair notes have [evolved into] a spiral binder. uine.
+I feel as if I know Howard a little to a subscriber.
+Please see what you can I have divided my notes to highlight results of the equipment and other notes for personal improvement like: Found my anchor tooth, String fingers got lined up.
 Bow arm good, but thumb slightly strained.
-Shoot slower, Relax.
+Shoot slower.
+Relax.
 I started sketching plans and even decorations: October '97